 Refer to the faculty website for information on social work field education.

 Practical experience is a compulsory part of all Bachelor of Engineering (including combined degrees) and Master of Professional Engineering courses.
 You will complete at least 12 weeks of practical experience (or an acceptable alternative) during your degree to gain exposure to professional engineering practice.
-Information on your practical experience can be found on the faculty’s practical experience page.
+Log into Canvas for information on your practical experience.

 If you are undertaking a professional right of entry program, placements form a significant part of your program and give you the opportunity to apply what you have learnt at university in the workplace.
 All placements are provided with the aim of meeting the program requirements, Australian professional accreditation requirements and (where appropriate) Australian professional registration requirements.